eprbell/rp2/docs/user_faq.md

 - copy your crypto input data to the virtual machine via USB key or other physical medium (because the machine is now isolated);
 - run RP2 in the virtual machine.

-### Why Can't I Open the RP2 Output Report with Excel
+### Why Can't I Open the RP2 Output Report with Excel?
 Some people have reported a problem when opening the rp2_full_report.ods file in Excel.
 RP2 generates ODS output using the pyexcel-ezodf library, which works well with [Libre Office](https://www.libreoffice.org/) and Open Office (both of which are free).
 If Excel is unable to open a RP2 file, try again with one of its free alternatives.

 ### Who is the Author of RP2?